Webflow Alternatives (2026) — The Key Competitors

 BigCommerce can be a good alternative to Webflow.

-However, BigCommerce’s drag and drop editor is not as good as Webflow’s and its template range is considerably more limited.
-It is a good bit easier to use than Webflow, however.
+However, BigCommerce’s drag-and-drop editor is not as good as Webflow’s and its template range is considerably more limited.
+It is considerably easier to use than Webflow, however.

 So like Shopify, BigCommerce can be a really strong alternative to Webflow — but only if your biggest focus is ecommerce.
-If your aim is to create a highly bespoke, content-heavy site and do some simple selling on the side, then Webflow remains the better choice.
+If your aim is to create a highly bespoke, content-heavy site and do some simple selling on the side, then Webflow arguably remains a better choice.

-From a features perspective, Big Cartel is not as sophisticated as Webflow (particularly when it comes to content management and presentation and SEO).
+From a features perspective, Big Cartel is not as sophisticated as Webflow (particularly when it comes to content management / presentation and SEO).

 It does however offer a few advantages over Webflow: